zentrocdot/LazyImageUpscaler/README.md

 ## To_Do

-Improvement of this documentation.
+<p align="justify">Improvement of this documentation.
 The web UI has to checked that it is more fail safe.
 The current work was quick and dirty programming.
-I need to sanitize and optimize the code.
+I need to sanitize and optimize the code.</p>

+## Test Environment

+<p align="justify">I developed and tested the Python script with following specification:</p>

+* Linux Mint 21.3 (Virginia)
+* Python 3.10.14
+* Gradio 5.0.1
+* Chromium Browser
+* Screen 1366 x 768 pixel

 ## References